uw-thalesians/perceptia-servers/gateway/README.md

 `-SkipMsSql` (switch) will skip starting the mssql dependency, default is: false.
 If you are starting your own mssql instance, set option by including the switch

-`-KeepMsSqlDb` (switch) will start the mssql dependency with an existing database if it already exists, default is: false.
-If you want to retain a previously created database, set the option by including the switch

-`-KeepRedisDb` (switch) will start the redis dependency with an existing database if it already exists, default is: false.
-If you want to retain a previously created database, set the option by including the switch
+`-MsSqlRemoveDbVolume` (switch) will remove any existing named volume used by the mssql service, default is false

+`-RedisRemoveDbVolume` (switch) will remove any existing named volume used by the redis service, default is false

 `-BuildGateway` (switch) will build the gateway using the local source, default is: false.
 To set true, include the switch

+`-RemoveAllDbVolumes` (switch) will remove any existing named volume used by the redis or mssql service, default is false

+`-CleanUp` (switch) will remove any existing container started by this script

 ### [Start with Docker Commands](#start-with-docker-commands)